SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 	raceEngineerCommands: PitstopPlan *function*, PitstopPrepare *function*

-See the [documentation](*) on the "Race Engineer" plugin above for more information.
+See the [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer) for the "Race Engineer" plugin above for more information.

 ## Plugin *AC*